BigPolarBear1/factorization/README.md

 So right now, everything that must factorize is small, except for x+y.
 Which is our second root basically for the same quadratic but with the sign flipped on the linear coefficient.
 See bottom of chapter 8 in the paper.
 However, if we build a big enough hashmap, then there is a way to ensure that both x and x+y factorize, due to how residues and Chinese Remainder works.
 Thats what I'll begin implementing next.
 And then we likely wont need a sieve interval anymore.. as we can just work with hashmaps and basically pull smooths out of it.
 I'll upload soon...

 Anyway... the basic gist of it is this.
 We have our root x, and linear coefficient y, and our second root, x2, is composed of x+y.
 If x and y have factors in common.
 Then x2 will also have these factors, since thats just a property of summing together 2 numbers.
 So thats kind of the idea we have to exploit now.
+Its really straightforward now to finish it, atleast from a purely mathematical point of view.
+The main challenge, for me atleast, is writing this in code in a way that works well.
+Give me a fewy days to figure this out..
+Won't take long now.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>